A Geometric Characterization of Observability in Inertial Parameter Identification: Special Case Extension to Closed Kinematic Loops: Joint Motors

-Motor rotors present a simple and common closed kinematic loop, as any motor at joint~$i$ is attached both to body~$i-1$ and body $i$.
-Toward understanding this case, we consider a three-body system with a floating base (body~1), a motor (Body $\mot$), and an additional body (body~2).
+Joint motors represent a simple and common closed kinematic chain, driving the joint between two connected bodies.
+The spinning rotor is coupled to the joint, but often spins a fixed ratio faster and may spin along a distinct axis.
+Hence, we must treat the rotor as a separate body.
+Toward understanding this case, we consider a three-body system with a floating base (body~1), a child link (body~2), and a motor's rotor (body~$\mot$), building on Sec.~\ref{sec:Floating_Two_Body}.